through picked-over bundles of roses

 For those of us on the top half of the world, those dozen roses at the neighborhood big box were most likely grown indoors somewhere in the southern hemisphere.
 They have never been outdoors; never seen sunlight; never been visited by a bee.
 They have been sprayed, drenched, or dunked in pesticides, fungicides, preservatives, dyes.
 And don’t bother smelling them.
 The scent has been bred away.
 As for their carbon footprint, the flowers are grown indoors (greenhouse gas emissions); intensively managed with inputs of chemicals (emissions); bundled into layers of protective packaging (emissions); shipped with refrigeration halfway around the world (emissions), and retailed in a lighted, heated building in the middle of winter (emissions).
 Doesn’t the global economy just rock?

 Now, compare to some locally grown flowers in summer.
-The flowers are grown outside by the sun and rain, put in a bucket of water, and transported a few miles to a farmer’s market.
+The flowers are grown outside by the sun and rain, put in a bucket of water, and transported fromyour backyard or a few miles to a farmer’s market.
 They are available in a riot of shapes, sizes, colors and scents.
 To be sure, some inputs and transportation emissions are inevitable, but the contrast of carbon footprints is stark.

 Florists and other purveyors of flowers in the ides of February need not fear.
 Would it not be a blessing to diminish the mad rush of February 14th, and substitute a more leisurely stroll through increased sales for a whole summer?
 Good riddance to a single-day deadline for a highly perishable, out-of-season luxury item.